fbgallet/roam-extension-live-ai-assistant/README.md

 OpenAI and Anthropic currently provide the most suitable and widely tested models for Live AI Assistant, but many other options are available.
 For paid models, you will be billed for each request based on the number of tokens used, which in practice is **very much cheaper** than existing subscriptions, and without the specific limitations of these subscriptions (you don't need any subscription to use Live AI Assistant, do not confuse the paid use of the API with, for example, ChatGPT Plus).

 Obtaining an API key is a simple operation, accessible to any user.
-Follow the [instructions provided here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md) if you do not already have API keys and see here current API pricing.
+Follow the [instructions provided here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md) if you do not already have API keys and see [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md#main-models-pricing-per-million-tokens) current API pricing.

 ### Simple prompt

-Just write some basic prompt in a block (or press the microphone button and provide vocal instructions) and, with the cursor focus in this block, click on the AI Generation button (lightning bolt icon).
+Just write some basic prompt in a block (or press the microphone button and provide vocal instructions), keep the cursor focus in this block and click on the AI Generation button (lightning bolt icon).
 That's all !

+You can change the **default model** in the extension settings or in the Live AI context menu, by right-clicking on a command to display the available models, and right-clicking on a model to set it as default model.

 You can easily use **structured prompts** by selecting multiple blocks (including images with models supporting image recognition).
 Note that block references will be resolved and remplaced by the corresponding block content.